@meeplemountain on Twitter asks:

 “Curious what you think.
 I liked [Queendominio], but I’m unsure if it’s “better” than Kingdomino.”

-Queendomino is more of a gamers game.
+Queendomino is more of a “gamer’s game”.
 It’s a light to medium weight euro.
-Kingdomino is a family game, very light, almost a kids game.
+Whereas Kingdomino is a family game.
+It’s very light, almost a kids’ game.

-Which is better?
-Well it depends on what kind of game you are looking for.
-Are you l0oking for something to play with your kids?
-King.
-Do you want to kill 15 minutes while waiting for that other group to finish their game?
-King.
+Which game is better?
+Well, it depends on what kind of game you are looking for.
+Are you looking for something to play with your kids?
+Go with Kingdomino.
+Do you want to kill fifteen minutes while waiting for that other group to finish their game?
+Kingdomino.
 Do you like games where it’s all about optimizing your turns and waiting until just the right minute to use your resources?
+Queendomino.
+Do you want to kill forty-five minutes while waiting for that game of Mombasa to finish so you can set up your copy of Food Chain Magnate?
 Queen.
-Do you want to kill 45 minutes while waiting for that game of Mombasa to finish so you can set up your copy of Food Chain Magnate?
-Queen.
-Do you want a solid light euro with some great decision points that plays in under an hour?
+Do you want a solid light euro with some great decision points that you can play in under an hour?
 Queen.

 Personally, I think Kingdomino is more fun.
 It’s light, we laugh, we chat while playing, we make fun of the player who messes up and leaves a gap on the board.

 I still like Queendomino though.
 It’s a solid game.
 There is more thinking and less talking, and winning feels like a real accomplishment.

 One bonus: you can combine Queendomino with Kingdomino to play with more players or make an even bigger map.
 I’m happy to have both in my collection, though I do sometimes wonder why this wasn’t sold as one game with two modes of play.